-• At the time of the annual inspection, the water surface elevation was surveyed to be 792.15 feet, 9.85 feet below the crest of the east embankment of the CCR surface impoundment, which had an elevation of approximately 802 feet at the lowest point of the embankment.
+• At the time of the annual inspection, the water surface elevation was surveyed to be 795.44 feet, 6.56 feet below the crest of the east embankment of the CCR surface impoundment, which had an elevation of approximately 802 feet at the lowest point of the embankment.

-- At the time of the annual inspection, the water depth that was measured within the CCR surface impoundment varied between 0.8 feet in the western portion and 11.8 feet in the eastern portion. - From the water depth measurements at the time of the annual inspection, the elevation of the top of CCR/sediment that was measured varied between an elevation of 791.35 feet in the western portion and 780.35 feet in the eastern. - From the submersible hydrostatic level transducer water surface elevation data provided by WPL since the previous annual inspection, the minimum water surface elevation within the eastern portion of the COL Primary Ash Pond was recorded to be 791.08 feet (August 2018).
-The maximum water surface elevation within the eastern portion of the COL Primary Ash Pond was recorded to be 798.73 feet (February 2019). - From the 1975 original design drawing contours of the COL Primary Ash Pond, the original design bottom contour elevation of the CCR surface impoundment was approximately 780 feet.
-The depth of the COL Primary Ash Pond varied between elevation 791.35 feet in the western portion to an elevation of 780.35 feet in the eastern portion.
-Comparing the results from the water depth measurements at the time of the annual inspection to the 1975 original design drawing contours, the deposition thickness varied between 11.35 feet in the western portion to 0.35 feet in the eastern portion.

-• Western Portion of COL Primary Ash Pond (CCR Handling Area)
+- At the time of the annual inspection, the water depth that was measured within the CCR surface impoundment varied between 2.8 and 13.1 feet. - From the water depth measurements at the time of the annual inspection, the elevation of the top of CCR/sediment that was measured varied between an elevation of 792.64 feet in the western portion and 782.34 feet in the eastern. - From the 1975 original design drawing contours of the COL Primary Ash Pond, the original design bottom contour elevation of the CCR surface impoundment was approximately 780 feet.
+Comparing the results from the water depth measurements at the time of the annual inspection to the 1975 original design drawing contours, the deposition thickness varied between 12.6 feet in the western portion to 2.3 feet in the eastern portion. - From the submersible hydrostatic level transducer water surface elevation data provided by WPL since the previous annual inspection, the minimum water surface elevation within the eastern portion of the COL Primary Ash Pond was recorded to be 791.44 feet (April 8, 2021).
+The maximum water surface elevation within the eastern portion of the COL Primary Ash Pond was recorded to be 797.76 feet (Nov 30, 2020).

-- At the time of the annual inspection, the surveyed water surface elevations of the channel that surrounded the CCR handling area along the west and north sides of the western portion of the CCR surface impoundment varied between 798.53 feet along the western channel and 794.46 feet along the northern channel.
-The elevation of the crests of the north and west embankments were 804 feet at the lowest point of the embankments, which was 5.47 feet above the highest surveyed water surface elevation in the western portion of the CCR surface impoundment. - At the time of the annual inspection, the water depth that was measured within the CCR surface impoundment was 0.7 feet in the western channel and 0.8 feet in the northern channel. - From the water depth measurements at the time of the annual inspection, the elevation of the top of CCR/sediment was 797.83 feet in the western channel and 793.66 feet in the northern channel. - From the 1975 original design drawing contours of the COL Primary Ash Pond, the original design bottom contour elevation of the CCR surface impoundment was approximately 780 feet.
-The depth of the north and west channels of the COL Primary Ash Pond varied between an elevation of 797.83 feet in the western channel and 793.66 feet in the northern channel.
-Comparing the results from the water depth measurements at the time of the annual inspection to the 1975 original design drawing contours, the deposition thickness varied between 17.83 feet and 13.66.
+- Western Portion of COL Primary Ash Pond (CCR Handling Area) - At the time of the annual inspection, the surveyed water surface elevations of the channel that surrounded the CCR handling area along the west and north sides of the western portion of the CCR surface impoundment varied between 796.9 feet along the western channel and 792.8 feet along the northern channel.
+The elevation of the crests of the north and west embankments were 804 feet at the lowest point of the embankments, which was 5.1 feet above the highest surveyed water surface elevation in the western portion of the CCR surface impoundment. - At the time of the annual inspection, the water depth that was measured within the CCR surface impoundment was 3.8 feet in the western channel and approximately 8.5 feet in the northern channel, where CCR material was recently removed from the channel. - From the water depth measurements at the time of the annual inspection, the elevation of the top of CCR/sediment was 793.1 feet in the western channel and 784.3 feet in the northern channel. - From the 1975 original design drawing contours of the COL Primary Ash Pond, the original design bottom contour elevation of the CCR surface impoundment was approximately 780 feet.
+Comparing the results from the water depth measurements at the time of the annual inspection to the 1975 original design drawing contours, the deposition thickness varied between 13.1 feet and 4.3 feet.